-Look, RVs and campers are expensive and a valuable investment.
-So, why not take care of it by making certain all points are covered before putting it into hibernation.
+Look, RVs are expensive and a valuable investment.
+So, why not take care of your camper by making certain all points are prepped, clean and winterized properly before putting it into hibernation.
 To properly winterize your motorhome or camper, we recommend these steps to get it ready for storage.

 First, let’s prepare your RV’s water system for freezing temperatures.
 If you do not winterize your RV properly, it could result in damage not only the water system but also your RV.
 You don’t want to pull it out of storage to find water damage or split connections and hose because you didn’t winterize it properly.

 - Use the low point drains to empty your RV fresh water tank completely.

 - Either add RV antifreeze to the fresh water system or evacuate the air from the lines.
 This will prevent water hoses, connections and components from freezing or breaking.

 - You’ll also need to flush and completely drain the water lines for the water heater, toilet and refrigerator.

 - Flush gray and black tanks throughly and empty completely.

 See our friend, Jim Tome from Kleen Tank, instruct us how to properly clean our hot water system as well as our black and gray tanks on our RV Tank Maintenance on our blog and our YouTube video.
 These methods are also useful in RV tank winterization procedures.

 Protecting your RV’s electrical system for storage is just as important as your RV components.
 Your motorhome, travel trailer or fifth wheel batteries are subject to freezing temperatures.
 Batteries are expensive and their life can be greatly extended through proper care and maintenance.